-Surveyed MSMEs reported using a variety of both online and offline tools to manage business activities, with Facebook apps^{xviii} more frequently used than other digital tools for every business activity about which MSMEs were asked.
-Both surveyed online and offline MSMEs, however, reported using offline methods^{xix} to conduct key business activities at a higher rate than digital tools.
+Surveyed MSMEs reported using a variety of both online and offline tools to manage business activities, with Facebook appsxviii more frequently used than other digital tools for every business activity about which MSMEs were asked.
+Both surveyed online and offline MSMEs, however, reported using offline methodsxix to conduct the key business activities about which they were asked at a higher rate than digital tools.
 This finding indicates that there is untapped potential to increase digital tool use among surveyed MSMEs in Brazil.
 An interview with the owner of Angí Chocolates, an MSME in the agriculture and food production sector, illustrates how one small business in Brazil is using digital tools to connect with suppliers in rural areas, engage with customers across the country, and showcase her home state of Pantanal's natural biodiversity.
 See page 17 for full case study.